dgraham/Ka-Block/README.md

 list of blocked domains to be updated is to release a new version of the extension itself.

-The filtering is implemented in less than 100 lines of JavaScript.
-Each time an image or JavaScript file is requested by a page, Safari checks with this extension to determine if it's allowed to download it.
-If the resource is served by a blocked domain, it's rejected and the browser doesn't download it at all.
+The filtering extension has no access to the pages or sites loaded by the browser.
+No code from this extension even runs while browsing the web.
+Ka-Block! provides the list of filtered domains to Safari and the browser does the rest, maintaining your privacy.

 ## Installation